|

 limits.

 Heading up the trail, the right side is separated from San Tomas Expressway by a concrete wall.
 The left side is landscaped.
 San Tomas Aquino Creek comes into view as it emerges from an underground culvert.
-Looking back, you can see San
+Looking back, you can

 Tomas Aquino Creek disappearing into the culvert.
 The creek stays